Islandora/documentation/docs/contributing/editing-docs.md

 - Make your changes directly in the browser editor, then scroll to the bottom to "commit" your changes.
 This is the equivalent of saving.

-If you are _not_ a member of the Islandora GitHub organization, GitHub will create a new _fork_ of the documentation repository in your GitHub account.
+→ **If you are _not_ a member of the Islandora GitHub organization,** GitHub will create a new _fork_ of the documentation repository in your GitHub account.
 From there you can make a pull request to have your changes sent back to the main Islandora documentation repo to be reviewed and accepted.

-If you _are_ a member of the Islandora GitHub organization, you will be able to create a new temporary branch within the main Islandora documentation repo, and then create a pull request by selecting _Create a new branch for this commit and start a pull request_.
+→ **If you _are_ a member of the Islandora GitHub organization,** you will be able to create a new temporary branch within the main Islandora documentation repo, and then create a pull request by selecting _Create a new branch for this commit and start a pull request_.
 Give your branch a brief name starting with your username, with no spaces, indicating what it is for.
 Then click **Commit changes**.

 ![start a new branch and PR](../assets/editing-docs-branch.png)